Wait & See (Risk): Background and composition

 "Wait & See (Risk)" was written and composed by Utada, whilst production and arrangement was handled by Utada and American duo Jimmy Jam & Terry Lewis.
-It was the second time Utada worked with Jam and Lewis, and not with their father Teruzane Utada and Miyake Akira.
+It was the second time Utada worked with Jam and Lewis, and not with Teruzane Utada and Miyake Akira.
 The song included live instrumentation by Xavier Smith (drum machine) and Dave Barry (bass and acoustic guitar), whilst Jam and Lewis incorporated synthesizers and keyboards.
 The song was recorded and mixed by Steve Hodge, Indoh Mitsuhiro, and Ugajin Masaaki in 2000 at Flyte Tyme Studios, Minneapolis, Minnesota, and mixed at Flyte Tyme, Edina, Minnesota.
 It premiered on April 19, 2000 as the second single from Utada's third studio and second Japanese language album, Distance (2001) in Japan.
 Since then, the song has been remastered and re-released twice; the first on April 1, 2004, and the second time on December 9, 2014 for Utada's first greatest hits album Utada Hikaru Single Collection Vol. 1 (2003).

 The single also included the two B-side tracks; "Hayatochiri" and "Fly Me to the Moon (In Other Words)".
 The original version of "Hayatochiri" appears on the single, whilst a remixed version by Utada appeared on Distance.
-"Fly Me to the Moon (In Other Words)" is a cover version that was originally written and performed by Bart Howard and Kaye Ballard in 1954; a second cover version sung by Utada appeared eight years later on their single "Kiss & Cry"/"Beautiful World".
+"Fly Me to the Moon (In Other Words)" is a cover version that was originally written and performed by Bart Howard and Kaye Ballard in 1954; a second cover version sung by Utada appeared eight years later on the single "Kiss & Cry"/"Beautiful World".
 The maxi CD of the single contains all three new recordings, plus a remix by Baton Girl and instrumental version of "Wait & See (Risk)".
 The cover artwork of the single featured four images of Utada in front of a brown backdrop, two of which are transparent.
 The DVD single was released on June 30, 2000, which included new artwork of Utada in the speed bike, and the music video and the behind the scenes video.
 Musically, "Wait & See" is an R&B song, influenced by rock and dance-pop.
 Kano, editor in chief for Rockin'On Japan magazine noted elements of R&B music through the song's composition.
 When a staff editor from CD Journal reviewed Utada's first greatest hits album, Utada Hikaru Single Collection Vol. 1 (2004), he labeled the composition as "urban" and "speedy".